ankur27aggarwal/dummy/README.md

 <p align="justify">
-To find the relevance of our solution, we tried to compare our solution with existing works[5][6] as mostly were classification based and had less number of instance, we found that it was inappropriate to compare classification based approaches with clustering.
-For such problems where we need to find similarity between the elements, Clustering and similarity search worked better out of which similarity search is best option for finding exact similars, as LSH using random projection reduces the dimensionality of dataset and also reduces the computational time.
+To find the relevance of our solution, we tried to compare our solution with existing works[5][6] as mostly were classification based and had less number of instances, we found that it was inappropriate to compare classification based approaches with clustering.
+For such problems where we need to find similarity between the elements, Clustering and similarity search worked better, out of which similarity search is best option for finding exact similars, as LSH using random projection reduces the dimensionality of dataset and also reduces the computational time.
 </p>

 <p align="justify">
-However results would be have been completely different if we only needed to find near similar instead of exact similars for example if we changed the values in dot product from float to integer, it gave near similars and buckets reduced drastically, as we were trying to find near similars instead of exact similars.
+However, results would be have been completely different if we only needed to find near similar instead of exact similars for example if we changed the values in dot product from float to integer, it gave near similars and buckets reduced drastically.
+As we were trying to find near similars instead of exact similars.
 Further we did not had false positives and false negatives as we were only finding exact clones or similars.
 There would have been false positive and false negatives definitely if we would have been finding near similars.
 </p>

 <p align="justify">
-Our project works only on syntactic clones we are further thinking to extend our project for semantic clones which can be detected using abstract syntax trees, thus extracting features from these trees can help extracting the semantic details of the program which can be used as features to detect semantic clones.
+Our project works only on syntactic clones, we are further thinking to extend our project for semantic clones which can be detected using abstract syntax trees, thus extracting features from these trees can help extracting the semantic details of the program which can be used as features to detect semantic clones.
 </p>

 <p align="justify">